Birth name: Ben Jones

 In 2016, he made his film debut as Warren Worthington III, aka Angel/Archangel, in X-Men: Apocalypse, starring James McAvoy, Jennifer Lawrence, and Oscar Isaac.
 Hardy originally auditioned for the role of Scott Sommers (Cyclops), but the role inevitably went to Tye Sheridan, which opened up the door to be cast as Archangel.
 Not long after, he was cast alongside Elle Fanning in Haifaa Al-Mansour’s period romance film Mary Shelley as writer Dr. John William Polidori, which was released in 2017.
 That same year, he co-starred alongside Josh Brolin, Taylor Kitsch, and Miles Teller in Only The Brave playing Wade Parker, a member of the Granite Mountain Hotshots Firefighters.
 The film was a commercial failure, but viewers have rated the film 4.7+ stars and was certified Fresh by Rotten Tomatoes with 87% approval.

 In early 2018, Hardy landed the lead role in a BBC Mini-Series The Woman in White, starring as Walter Hartright.
 That fall, he portrayed the legendary Queen drummer Roger Taylor in the biopic Bohemian Rhapsody.
 The film won Best Picture at the 2019 Golden Globes, Best Ensemble at the 2019 AARP Movies for Grownups Awards, as well as Oscars for Best Sound Editing and Sound Mixing, among countless other awards including Rami Malek sweeping each awards for Best Actor for his portrayal as Freddie Mercury.
 The Michael Bay-directed film 6 Underground was released on Netflix in December 2019, co-starring Ryan Reynolds, where Hardy played Four, a parkour expert.
 Netflix announced that the film had been viewed over 83 million times in its first month of release.
 In 2020, his next film Pixie, a comedy-thriller, also starring Olivia Cooke and Alec Baldwin would be ready to hit theaters, where he would be playing Frank McCullen.
 The film was released in UK cinemas on October 23, 2020 and continued to show in theaters at the end of the year when UK cinemas opened back up.
 It was announced in late 2020 that Saban Films picked up the film to distribute in North America.
+The film released in the US on March 5, 2021 in select cinemas and digitally.

 In an interview, he had expressed his interest in returning to the stage, but the COVID-19 pandemic had paused that ambition… for now.